-- The hedgerow (a) marks the boundary of a pre-1600 AD estate or manor recorded at the relevant date in a Historic Environment Record or in a document held at that date at a Record Office; or (b) is visibly related to any building or other feature of such an estate or manor. - The hedgerow (a) is recorded in a document held at the relevant date at a Record Office as an integral part of a field system pre-dating the Enclosure Acts; or (b) is part of, or visibly related to, any building or other feature associated with such a system, and that system (i) is substantially complete; or (ii) is of a pattern which is recorded in a document prepared before the relevant date by a local planning authority, within the meaning of the 1990 Act, for the purposes of Development control within the authority's Area, as a key landscape characteristic. - There are other criteria relating to rights of way and ecology. - 1.4.5 Heritage assets are categorised according to the only values that are nationally agreed in the Department of Transport/Welsh Office/Scottish Office Design Manual for Roads and Bridges.
-Formerly Vol. 11 Section 3 Part 2 (HA 208/07 Cultural Heritage) 2007, amended 2009 (DMRB 2007), as amended January 2020 LA 106 Revision 1.
+- 2.2.1 Heritage assets are categorised according to the only values that are nationally agreed as defined in the Department of Transport/Welsh Office/Scottish Office Design Manual for Roads and Bridges (DMRB): LA 106 Cultural Heritage Assessment Revision 1 (2020), which has replaced DMRB: HA 208/07 Cultural Heritage (2007, amended 2009).
 A cultural heritage asset is an individual archaeological site or building, a monument or group of monuments, an historic building or group of buildings, an historic landscape etc., which, together with its setting, can be considered as a unit for assessment.
-Heritage assets are assessed according to the following criteria. - 1.4.6 Understanding value is subjective beyond any statutory or registered designation and is based on the professional experience and knowledge of the assessor.
+Heritage assets are assessed according to the following criteria. - 2.2.2 Understanding value is subjective beyond any statutory or registered designation and is based on the professional experience and knowledge of the assessor.
 Other factors do contribute to the overall assessment of value (and significance) of heritage assets and the assessment criteria below contributes to an overall robust assessment framework.

-Valu e Criteria A Very High International/National World Heritage Sites (including nominated sites).
+Table 1.
+Factors for assessing the value of heritage assets (after Table 5.1 DMRB 2009) Value Criteria A Very High International/National International/National World Heritage Sites (including nominated sites).
 Assets of acknowledged international importance.
-Assets that can contribute significantly to acknowledged international research objectives. А High National Scheduled Monuments (including proposed sites).
+Assets that can contribute significantly to acknowledged international research objectives.
+A High National Scheduled Monuments (including proposed sites).
 Undesignated assets of schedulable quality and importance.
-Assets that can contribute significantly to acknowledged national research objectives. В Medium Regional Designated or undesignated assets that contribute to regional research objectives. С Low Local Designated and undesignated assets of local importance.
+Assets that can contribute significantly to acknowledged national research objectives. В Medium Regional Designated or undesignated assets that contribute to regional research objectives. c Low Local Designated and undesignated assets of local importance.
 Assets compromised by poor preservation and/or poor survival of contextual associations.
 Assets of limited value, but with potential to contribute to local research objectives.
 D Negligible Local Assets with very little or no surviving archaeological interest.
 U Unknown Unknown The importance of the resource has not been ascertained.